-It is always good practice to clean the sprayer, especially between pre-seed and in-crop applications.
+Tank and plumbing clean-out is a regular part of sprayer operation to remove herbicide residues before spraying canola.
 Pre-seed burnoff programs often include three or four active ingredients, including Group 2 and Group 14 products ahead of cereal crops.
 You want to make sure these Group 2 and 14 products are completely cleaned from the sprayer tank, plumbing and nozzles before spraying canola.
+(Seeing problems with plants?
+This article will help with diagnosis.)

 Common canola-crop herbicides and surfactants left in a tank for any extended period of time are very good at removing these residue deposits from tank walls and sprayer plumbing, causing them to mix in with the spray solution.
 If wind or rain delays spraying, the concentration of scrubbed-free herbicide residue in the tank and boom ends can continue to increase.